Policy, Planning, and Management

 Concentrates on the process of securing the resources to support effective nonprofit projects.
 The goal of the course is to prepare students to identify sources of funding, write proposals that will attract grant awards, and develop an understanding of what it takes to build an organization, which foundations, public entities, and individual donors are confident in supporting.
 The course will begin with an examination of current trends in this post-industrial economy in which money is available to the voluntary and private sector.
 It will also focus on the importance of understanding the “ways of money” and knowing how to develop and administer a budget that will inspire trust in the organization’s reputation for effectively managing its programs and its fiscal resources.
 Cr 3.

-PPM 550 State and Regional Economic Development
+PPM 550 State and Local Economic Development

 PPM 553 Volunteer Engagement and Management

 Volunteer engagement and management focuses on the dynamics of volunteerism in nonprofit organizations and in the life of communities.
 This course exposes students to strategic and comprehensive skills for managing volunteers, and examines definitions, values, and standards as well as what constitutes effective practice in the field of volunteer resources management today.
 While the course is especially designed for current or future executives and managers of nonprofit organizations and volunteers, it will also benefit others who plan to work with volunteers and those who want to develop their own vision or work on policy in the field of volunteerism.
 Cr 3.